 From Bend, follow the Cascades Lakes Highway west of town for 27 miles, or about 8 miles past Mt Bachelor.
 The trailhead will be on the right side of the road, just a little bit past the Devils Lake trailhead.

-Passes:A Northwest Forest Pass is required at this trailhead and a Central Cascades Wilderness day-use permit is required to hike from this trailhead between the Friday before Memorial Day and the final Friday of September.
+Passes:A Central Cascades Wilderness Permit is required to access this area between June 15th and October 15th.
 The permits will be available from recreation.gov and will go on sale in early April.
+A Northwest Forest Pass is also required to park at this trailhead.

 Dogs: Allowed and must be on leash or under voice command at all times.